BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

 ## Sorting

 Where no explicit sort criteria has been applied, search results are ordered by their ElasticSearch relevance score.
 Sort criteria can be applied to one or more fields to customise the ordering of results in the table.

 In order to sort on a specific field, open the field’s dropdown menu and select one of `Sort Ascending` or `Sort Descending` (highlighted below).

 ![Field Sort](assets/fusion-search-field-sort.png)

-Upon selecting a sort direction the sorting criteria will be applied and the results updated immediately.
+Upon selecting a sort direction the sorting criteria will be applied and the results will be updated immediately.
 Click the `Clear` button to remove the sorting criteria for the field.
 Sort criteria can be applied to several fields.

 @@@ note